eleda77/eleda77.github.io/docs/vocab_list.md

 **brevet** - a warrant that gives a commissioned officer a higher rank title as a reward, but which may not confer the authority and privileges of real rank

+**breviary** - a book containing the service for each day, to be recited by those in orders in the Roman Catholic Church

 **brindle** - a brownish or tawny color of animal fur, with streaks of other color

+**broch** - a prehistoric circular stone tower of a kind found in northern Scotland, Orkney, and Shetland

 **bruit** - spread (a report or rumor) widely; a report or rumour

 **budgerigar** - a small gregarious Australian parakeet

+**bushment** - archaic term for ambush

 **buskin** - a calf-high or knee-high boot of cloth or leather